pingcap/docs/br/use-br-command-line-tool.md

 Since TiDB v5.3.0, TiDB supports backup encryption.
 You can configure the following parameters to encrypt data during backup:

 * `--crypter.method`: Encryption algorithm.
-Support three algorithms `aes128-ctr/aes192-ctr/aes256-ctr`.
+Supports three algorithms `aes128-ctr/aes192-ctr/aes256-ctr`.
 The default value is `plaintext` and indicates no encryption.
 * `--crypter.key`: Encryption key in hexadecimal string format. `aes128-ctr` means 128 bit (16 bytes) key length, `aes192-ctr` means 24 bytes and `aes256-ctr` means 32 bytes.
 * `--crypter.key-file`: The key file.
 You can directly pass in the file path where the key is stored as a parameter without passing in "crypter.key"

 > **Warning:**
 >
 > - If the key is lost, the backup data cannot be restored to the cluster.
-> - The encryption feature needs to be used on BR tools and tidb clusters not eailer than v5.3.0, and the encrypted backup data cannot be restored on clusters ealier than v5.3.0.
+> - The encryption feature needs to be used on BR tools and TiDB clusters v5.3.0 or later versions, and the encrypted backup data cannot be restored on clusters ealier than v5.3.0.

 The configuration example for backup encryption is as follows: